stennety/mywebsite/_posts/2024-09-30-covariance-varpro-mrhs.md

 in our VarPro series on this blog, we saw that we can express Variable Projection with multiple right hand sides using either a more matrix oriented approach or a more vector oriented approach.
 Both approaches are equivalent.
-But this time, it is the vector oriented approach that makes it a bit easier to tackle our problem.
+But this time, it is the vector oriented approach that makes it a bit easier for me to tackle the problem at hand.

 I'll very briefly restate the fundamentals of global fitting multiple right hand sides.
 If you haven't read the [previous article](/blog/2024/variable-projection-part-2-multiple-right-hand-sides/),